gvsurenderreddy/pop-present/README.md

 If the active is a [Google Slides](https://docs.google.com/presentation/) document, an additional menu will be present.

 **Present in current window**
-Toggles the view of the [Google Slides](https://docs.google.com/presentation/) document to in-browser present mode...
+Toggles the view of the [Google Slides](https://docs.google.com/presentation/) document to in-browser present mode or...

 **Edit in current window**
-If the [Google Slides](https://docs.google.com/presentation/) document is currently in present mode, toggle to edit mode.
+if the [Google Slides](https://docs.google.com/presentation/) document is currently in present mode, toggle to edit mode.